-The objective of the syndicate in managing its member's balance is to ensure that it will be able to continue as a going concern and comply with the regulators' requirements of the markets in which the syndicate operates.
+The objective of the syndicate in managing its member's balance is to ensure that it will be able to continue as a going concern and comply with regulators' requirements of the markets in which the syndicate operates.
 The capital structure of the syndicate consists of retained profit or loss for each underwriting year.
 Reinsurance is used in the management of the syndicate's risk and capital.

 The syndicate was in compliance with capital requirements imposed by Lloyd's of London throughout the financial year.
-The syndicate is capitalised by its sole corporate member, Faraday Capital Limited.
+The syndicate is capitalised by its sole corporate member, Faraday Capital Limited up to the 2023 year of account.
+With effect from 1 January 2024 and the 2024 year of account the sole corporate member is Faraday Corporate Capital Limited which, in conjuction with Faraday Capital Limited continues to meet capital requirements.